-The Title IX Coordinator and Director of Student Life can put in place interim measures for student victims of sexual violence as needed.
+The Title IX Coordinator and Director of Student Life, Conduct and Safety can put in place interim measures for student victims of sexual violence as needed.
 A formal complaint does not need to be submitted to have interim measures put in place.
 Mid-America Christian University will maintain as confidential any interim measures provided as long as it does not impair the ability to provide the interim measures.

-- a.
-Assistance in Reporting: MACU Student Life can assist you in filing a complaint with the institutional conduct process and the appropriate law enforcement agencies against the student(s) who caused harm. - b.
-No Contact Order: Student Life can put in place a No Contact Order between the complainant and the respondent, which would prohibit contact between both parties through any means of communication, as well as not having others make contact on their behalf. - c.
-Emergency Protective Order: MACU PD can assist you in filing for an Emergency Protective Order in Cleveland County District Court.
-This is a court-ordered petition that prohibits contact between the complainant and respondent. - d.
+Assistance in Reporting: MACU Director of Student Life, Conduct and Safety can assist you in filing a complaint with the institutional conduct process and the appropriate law enforcement agencies against the student(s) who caused harm.

+No Contact Order: Director of Student Life, Conduct and Safety can put in place a No Contact Order between the complainant and the respondent, which would prohibit contact between both parties through any means of communication, as well as not having others make contact on their behalf.

+a, Emergency Protective Order: Cleveland County Resource Officer can assist you in filing for an Emergency Protective Order in Cleveland County District Court.
+This is a court-ordered petition that prohibits contact between the complainant and respondent.

+b.
 Safety Measures: Student Life can coordinate any reasonable arrangements that are necessary for your ongoing safety.
-This includes transportation arrangements or providing an escort. - e.
-Living Arrangements: Student Life can assist in changing your on-campus living arrangements or that of the accused to ensure safety and a comfortable living situation. - f.
-Academic Arrangements: The Student Success Center can assist in adjusting your academic schedule or that of the accused as well as assist in providing access to academic support services. - g.
+This includes transportation arrangements or providing an escort.

+c.
+Living Arrangements: Student Life can assist in changing your on-campus living arrangements or that of the accused to ensure safety and a comfortable living situation.

+d.
+Academic Arrangements: The Student Success Center can assist in adjusting your academic schedule or that of the accused as well as assist in providing access to academic support services.

+e.
 Other Interim Measures: Student Life can coordinate any reasonable arrangements to address the effects of the sexual violence on you, including connecting you with counseling, health care or academic support resources.